 When in operation, the RSI facility employs more than 45 employees.
 Similar to our environmental controls, our working conditions continuously exceed industry standards.
 RSI Environment strives to employ and purchase locally in a constant effort to give back to the community of Saint-Ambroise.

 For more than five years, RSI Environmental has adhered to a corporate ethics policy and good business conduct.
 To this end, a code of ethics and integrity, including a reporting policy, has been put in place.
 The main objective of this policy and code is to prevent dubious or fraudulent practices, and they include several procedures to achieve this goal.
 All employees, without exception, are subject to this policy and are trained on the subject annually.

-Mr. Landry’s management team includes a certified professional accountant, engineers, professionals in health, safety and the environment, as well as several industrial mechanics.
-The company is inspected annually by the Department of Sustainable Development, Environment, and Climate Change, as well as the Canadian Food Inspection Agency.
+Mr. Landry’s management team includes certified professional accountants, engineers, professionals in health, safety and the environment, as well as several industrial mechanics.
+The company is inspected annually by the Ministry of Environment and Climate Change, as well as the Canadian Food Inspection Agency.
 It is also subject to inspections by its clients in accordance with ISO 14001, RSI Environmental being one of the only companies in North America to have this certification in addition to all the other standards and regulations in place.
 The RSI Environmental team meets all legal requirements, while continually improving their processes.